RGodwinDev/AdventofCode2023/README.md

 Day 15 - Lens Library **

+	This whole problem is basically creating a hash map. example of input
+	dm=4,rx=5,hh-,kms=8,qrqh=5,ptxhg-

+	Part 1
+		An easy hash function on each input instruction, add hashes together and return.

+		int Day15::hash(std::string s) {
+			int current = 0;
+			for (char c : s) {
+				current += c - 0;
+				current *= 17;
+				current %= 256;
+			}
+			return current;
+		}

+	Part 2
+		All the lenses start on the shelf and we are inserting/removing them to/from boxes.
+		The instructions are divided up,
+		left chars are what lense.
+		= is adding/updating a lense to a focal power, the number.
+		- is removing the lense from its box.
+		To get what box we add a lense to, we hash just the label of the lense.

+		I wrote 3 classes

+		A lense class, which knows its label and focalLength.

+		A Box class, which has a vector of lenses. getBoxPower() sums the focalLength * position in box of the lenses inside it.

+		Boxes class, which has a vector<box>(256).
+		calcFocalPower() sums the boxPower * position in boxes of all the boxes.

 Day 16 - The Floor Will Be Lava **

 	This could have been smarter, but this works.